-Since 2005, states Medicaid agencies have been submitting files at least monthly to CMS to identify all people who are dually enrolled in both Medicare and Medicaid, also known as dual eligible beneficiaries.
-This includes full benefit dual eligible individuals and partial benefit dual eligible individuals (i.e., who just get Medicaid help with Medicare premiums, and often for cost-sharing).
+Since 2005, states Medicaid agencies have been submitting files at least monthly to CMS to identify all people who are dually enrolled in both Medicare and Medicaid, also known as dually eligible beneficiaries.
+This includes full benefit dually eligible individuals and partial benefit dually eligible individuals (i.e., who just get Medicaid help with Medicare premiums, and often for cost-sharing).
 The file is called the "MMA File" (after the Medicare Prescription Drug Improvement and Modernization Act of 2003), or State Phasedown File.

 MMA File Submission Procedures

-Medicaid agencies for each of the fifty states and the District of Columbia (hereafter referred to as "states") must submit at least one monthly file identifying all known dual eligible beneficiaries.
+Medicaid agencies for each of the fifty states and the District of Columbia ("states") must submit at least one monthly file to CMS identifying all known dually eligible beneficiaries.
 States have the option to submit multiple MMA files throughout the month (up to one per day).
-CMS encourages multiple file submissions.
-There are several benefits of submitting multiple files.
 For those who do so, states will submit a large initial file including the bulk of enrollments for the reporting month, and smaller incremental files providing updates for changes in dual eligibility status (additions, deletions, or changes).
 States should not submit multiple full replacement files as CMS will not be able to effectively process the files.

 How CMS Uses MMA Files